matty271828/deployments/README.md

 - ✅ Authentication service running
 - ✅ Database provisioned and connected
 - ✅ SSL certificate automatically configured

-## 📋 Prerequisites

-Before using this platform, ensure you have:

-- ✅ A Cloudflare account with R2 enabled
-- ✅ A domain name (can be a subdomain)
-- ✅ A Vite-based frontend project in a GitHub repository
-- ✅ GitHub Personal Access Token with required permissions
-- ✅ Cloudflare API Token with required permissions

 ## 🔧 Supported Frontend Frameworks